emilygarrui/FinalProject/README.md

 ## Acknowledgments

-  - Alberto DLR for his help in this project with some ideas.
+- **Alberto DLR**: Thank you for your support and contributions.
+- **My classmates**: I appreciate the collaboration and great learning environment.
+- **The Internet**: For being an endless source of resources, knowledge, and tools that made this project possible.